danganhvu1998/thesis_page_rank/thesis-paper/thesis-paper.md

    2. Greatly depend on the algorithm ( ratio of computing time / communicating time )
    3. Preload extra data
       1. Good: reduce data has to be sent significantly
-      2. Bad: Can only regulate to the better state, cannot go to optimal point if the task distributed too unbalance at first.
+      2. Bad: Can - regulate to the better state, cannot go to optimal point if the task distributed too unbalance at first.

 # The Application: <!-- Explain the process flow in detail, with example -->